Products & Programs

 - Alabama Extension personnel will come to your class or community facility.

 - Personnel takes care of everything for the series from set-up, teaching the lessons, and follow-up data analysis.

-Bonus: STREAM participants can attend the annual Alabama A&M University STEM Day.
-STEM Day activities take place on campus ands include speakers, faculty and student projects, and interactive learning exercises.
+Bonus: STREAM participants can attend the annual STEM Day at Alabama A&M University.
+STEM Day activities take place on campus and include speakers, faculty and student projects, and interactive learning exercises.

 Important STEM Facts